enzokro/merlins-mirror/README.md

 ## Overview

-Merlin's Mirror is a live art installation thatcreates real-time AI videos from a webcam using a Stable Diffusion model.
+Merlin's Mirror is a live installation that creates real-time AI videos from a webcam using a Stable Diffusion model.

 ## Details

-Thanks to recent progress in Stable Diffusions models and hardware acceleration, it is now possible to generate images in real-time.
+Thanks to recent progress in Stable Diffusions models and hardware acceleration, it is now possible to generate AI images in real-time.

 We build on this to create Merlin's Mirror: a live art installation that transforms the world in front of you.
 It's been hosted at the following places in NYC:
 - Merlin's Place